-Also known as an executive committee, a strata committee is responsible for the daily operation of your strata scheme.
+Also known as an body corporate executive committee, a strata committee is responsible for the daily operation of your strata scheme.
 In New South Wales, there can be one to nine members elected by the Owners Corporation at a General Meeting.
 Generally speaking, the strata committee will act on behalf of the Owners Corporation and carry out their day-to-day responsibilities (although its powers are limited by certain legislations).

 As you can imagine, there is a lot of responsibility that comes with being a strata committee member – particularly the roles of Chairperson, Secretary and Treasurer.
 This includes tasks such as taking and distributing all meeting minutes, maintaining accounting records, preparing S184 Strata Information Certificates, and more.
 It should come as no surprise, therefore, that many Owners Corporations choose to delegate these roles to professional strata managers.
 Employing an external manager is often a great idea as they are able to share their experience and expertise, although the strata committee can override their delegation in a vote if required.